Japan Travel Tips

 Sandals are great for warmer climes but the easier they are to get into and out of the better.
 Open-heeled versions will save you time and a lot of one-legged fumbling in genkan (hallways) where you'll grow to understand why the Japanese favour slip-on shoes.

 Onigiri are a rice-eater's equivalent to the sandwich and can be bought at every convenience store.
 Cheap, tasty and wholesome snacks, they are the mainstay of hikers, walkers, picnickers and also people who rush around missing meals all the time.
-Look out for triangular packages, dark green in colour.
-Don't count on station luggage lockers to store your 100 litre army surplus rucksack.
+Look out for triangular packages, dark green in color.
+Don't count on station luggage lockers to store your 100 liter army surplus rucksack.
 They are often only day-bag sized.

 Toilets in public places present certain options.
 We suggest that you face the hooded end and squat rather than sit.
 And remember to bring tissues with you as toilet paper provision is not a public service.
 Packs of tissues with adverts attached are handed out in many busy public places, especially railway stations.
 Bin the ad and you've got tissues for those traditional restaurants (and toilets) that don't provide any.